engagebay/restapi/README.md

 - Forms

 ### Authentication
 This is an HTTPS-only API.
-Authentications are performed based on the email address of the user and the respective API Key.
+Authentications are performed based on the respective account REST API Key.

-The Email and API key should pass basic HTTP Authentication.
-For this, use email address as the username and the respective API Key as the password)
+The API key should pass as header with the name as "Authentication"(Value is REST API Key Ex:- -h "Authentication":"xxxxxxxxx").

 ###### API Key
 You can find your API Key in the EngageBay Account Admin Settings -> API -> API Key.

 ###### End Points
 All API requests should be made to: https://app.engagebay.com/dev/